AnubhavKumarGupta/Resume_Generator/README.md

 ├── manage.py           # Django management tool
 ```

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## Contributions
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.